sarayukammari/ML-Projects/README.md

 # Machine Learning Projects

-This repository contains a collection of machine learning projects implemented using Python and Jupyter notebooks.
+This repository contains a collection of machine learning projects I've implemented using Python in Jupyter notebooks.
 Each project demonstrates key concepts such as data preprocessing, model training, evaluation, and visualization.

 ---